 London is a big city, and like most big cities, there is a fair amount of crime that occurs within it.
 If you visit London at some time in the future, you might find yourself at King’s Cross Station because it is a place that many travelers must visit.
 If you do go there, there is a decent chance that some criminal will come up to you and shove you so hard that you get knocked straight through Platform 9 ¾ and end up on the Hogwart’s Express.
 No one likes getting shoved, but the good thing is that this will give you the chance to make your way over to Diagon Alley and visit the establishments there.
-Most small business owning tourists who find themselves in this situation probably would not choose this occasion to try to obtain a loan for their business, but you might not be like most small business owning tourists.
+Most tourists who own small businesses and find themselves in this situation probably would not choose this occasion to try to obtain a loan for their business, but you might not be like most small business-owning tourists.

 “LIBOR, which stands for London Interbank Offered Rate, serves as a globally accepted key benchmark interest rate that indicates borrowing costs between banks.
 The rate is calculated and published each day by the Intercontinental Exchange (ICE).”